vJoN4/digit-recognition-lms/README.md

-# Installation / Usage Instructions
+# Introduction

-This project was made using python virtual environments (venv), so if you want to clone and use this repository you will have to create a venv for this repo (you can name it as you want, but if you want to ignore the created files by the environment in the repo, you will have to change the .gitignore file, or you can use the same that we used --> **'lms'**), and then you'll have to install the dependencies, these are in the requirements.txt file
+This project was made using python virtual environments (venv), so if you want to clone and use this repository you will have to create a venv (you can name it as you want, but if you want to ignore the created files by the environment in the repo, you'll have to change the .gitignore file, or you can use the same that we used --> **'lms'**), and then you'll have to install the dependencies, these are in the requirements.txt file

 <br>
 Here is the link to the MNIST dataset (this was obtained from other site --> Kaggle, to get more control over the images from the dataset):